jillbaltrus/xkcdpwgen/README.txt

 "./xkcdpwgen --words 0 -c 10 -n 3 --symbols 2"
 - creates a password with 3 numbers and 2 symbols all shuffled together.
 An example might be "*4#21"

+Thank you to dwyl on Github for creating the words_alpha.txt file used here :)